alphagov/govuk-frontend/docs/releasing/publishing.md

 1. At stand up, person leading the release to tell the GOV.UK Design System team we are close to releasing so we can coordinate the final cutoff date.
 Once the cutoff date passes, do not add any further major changes to the release.
 We can still add small fixes before step 7 as long as we notify the content designer and technical writer.
 However, we should try to avoid adding too many fixes in this way, as it requires us to repeat some of steps 4-6.

 2. Developers to raise new issues in the team GitHub repositories ([govuk-frontend](https://github.com/alphagov/govuk-frontend), [govuk-frontend-docs](https://github.com/alphagov/govuk-frontend-docs), [govuk-prototype-kit](https://github.com/alphagov/govuk-prototype-kit)) to:
-  - draft comms for the new release (example card: [#2507](https://github.com/alphagov/govuk-frontend/issues/2507))
+  - draft comms for the new release (example issue: [#2507](https://github.com/alphagov/govuk-frontend/issues/2507))
-  - create release notes for the new release (example card: [#2508](https://github.com/alphagov/govuk-frontend/issues/2508))
+  - create release notes for the new release (example issue: [#2508](https://github.com/alphagov/govuk-frontend/issues/2508))
-  - release the new version of GOV.UK Frontend to NPM (example card: [#2509](https://github.com/alphagov/govuk-frontend/issues/2509))
+  - release the new version of GOV.UK Frontend to NPM (example issue: [#2509](https://github.com/alphagov/govuk-frontend/issues/2509))
-  - update the GOV.UK Design System to use the new release of GOV.UK Frontend (example card: [#2024](https://github.com/alphagov/govuk-design-system/issues/2024))
+  - update the GOV.UK Design System to use the new release of GOV.UK Frontend (example issue: [#2024](https://github.com/alphagov/govuk-design-system/issues/2024))
-  - update the GOV.UK Frontend Docs to use the new release of GOV.UK Frontend (example card: [#184](https://github.com/alphagov/govuk-frontend-docs/issues/184))
+  - update the GOV.UK Frontend Docs to use the new release of GOV.UK Frontend (example issue: [#184](https://github.com/alphagov/govuk-frontend-docs/issues/184))
-  - post the comms and do tidy-up tasks (example card: [#2510](https://github.com/alphagov/govuk-frontend/issues/2510))
+  - post the comms and do tidy-up tasks (example issue: [#2510](https://github.com/alphagov/govuk-frontend/issues/2510))

-  Once the developers have created these cards, the person leading the release should add them to an epic (example card: [#2511](https://github.com/alphagov/govuk-frontend/issues/2511)).
+  Once the developers have created these issues, the person leading the release should add them to an epic (example issue: [#2511](https://github.com/alphagov/govuk-frontend/issues/2511)).

   You should also check with the GOV.UK Prototype Kit team to see if they'll be doing a corresponding release.
 If they will, then the people responsible for the Kit release will need to:

-  - create release notes for the new release of GOV.UK Prototype Kit (example card: [#958](https://github.com/alphagov/govuk-prototype-kit/issues/958))
+  - create release notes for the new release of GOV.UK Prototype Kit (example issue: [#958](https://github.com/alphagov/govuk-prototype-kit/issues/958))
-  - create a card for the new release of GOV.UK Prototype Kit (example card: [#917](https://github.com/alphagov/govuk-prototype-kit/issues/917))
+  - create an issue for the new release of GOV.UK Prototype Kit (example issue: [#917](https://github.com/alphagov/govuk-prototype-kit/issues/917))
-  - update the GOV.UK Prototype Kit to use the new release (example card: [#923](https://github.com/alphagov/govuk-prototype-kit/issues/923))
+  - update the GOV.UK Prototype Kit to use the new release (example issue: [#923](https://github.com/alphagov/govuk-prototype-kit/issues/923))

 3. Person leading the release to add the issues to the [Design System kanban board](https://github.com/orgs/alphagov/projects/4).